Father pleads not guilty in death of toddler found outside Edmonton church | CBC News

 Joey Crier is accused of the second-degree murder of 19-month-old Anthony Joseph Raine.

-The boy's body was found outside the Good Shepherd Anglican Church in April 2017.
+The boy's body was found outside Good Shepherd Anglican Church in April 2017.

 Crier and his then-girlfriend, Tasha Mack, both face charges.